Freeyourgadget/Gadgetbridge/README.md

 4. To test, chose "Debug" from the menu and play around

 Known Issues:

-* Android 4.4+ only, we can only change this by not handling generic notifications or by using AccessibiltyService.
-Don't know if it is worth the hassle.

 * The initial connection to a Mi Band sometimes takes a little patience.
 Try to connect a few times, wait, and try connecting again.
 This only happens until you have "bonded" with the Mi Band, i.e. until it